Mega Millions FAQs

 The overall odds of winning a prize are 1 in 24.
 Find out more about Mega Millions prizes and odds by visiting the dedicated page.↑ To top

-The biggest jackpot won was $656 million on March 30th 2012, split between three ticket holders.
+The biggest jackpot won was $1.537 billion on October 23rd 2018 and it was scooped by a single ticket purchased in Simpsonville, South Carolina.
 Take a look at some of the other biggest Mega Millions winners here.↑ To top

 Mega Millions drawings and results are broadcast through many TV stations, including; WSB-TV 2 in Atlanta, CBS-8 in California and WABC-7 in New York.↑ To top